Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/ampli.md

 ### Load

 Initialize Ampli in your code.
-The `Load()` method accepts configuration option arguments:
+The `Load()` method requires a configuration options parameter:

 ```Go
 import  "<your-module-name>/ampli"